PhD The Pennsylvania State University

 I am also an affiliated member of the Spatial Intelligence Laboratory in the Institute for Geoinformatics at University of Muenster in Germany, where I have spent two years working as a substitute professor and post-doctoral researcher in two funded projects: WayTO (Wayfinding through Orientation information) funded by German Science Foundation (DFG) and strategic partnership on Spatial Learning (funded by European Union Erasmus + Program).

 Currently, I am working on the projects of providing cognitively efficient wayfinding solutions, landmark selection for spatial orientation as well as location based services for both indoor and outdoor environments.
+Additional collaborative projects include racial disparities through redlining and later-life health, and minority health disparities in COVID-19 pandemic.
 More information can be found on my Research page.
-Research proposals are also ongoing through internal and external collaborations with different researchers.
-If you have crossed research interests and would like to discuss with me, please feel free to contact me.